mkarner07/mkarner07.github.io/_posts_not_published/2025-03-06-Good-Power-Leading-with-Purpose.md

 ---
 title: "Good Power: Leading with Purpose"
-description: "When you hear the word "power," what comes to mind?
+description: "When you hear the word power, what comes to mind?
 Many people think of control, authority, or even fear.
 But power doesn’t have to be about dominance - it can be about inspiration, influence, and creating something meaningful.
 This is what is called good power."
 date: 2025-03-06
 excerpt_separator: "<!--more-->"
 categories: